lancaster-university/microbit-dal/.github/ISSUE_TEMPLATE/bug.md

 ## How To Reproduce

-Steps to reproduce the behavior, providing a minimum example program that uses the latest version of DAL/MakeCode/MicroPython:
+Steps to reproduce the behavior, providing a minimum example program, snippet of code or microbit-samples example that uses the latest version of DAL/MakeCode/MicroPython:

 1. Go to '...'
 2. Click on '....'